knuckleswtf/scribe-docs/laravel/50-hooks.md

 However, a useful in-between is **hooks**.
 Hooks are a way for you to run a task before or after Scribe does something.
 You can achieve some of that in other ways, but hooks provide a convenient point in the context of your app and allow you to harness the full power of Laravel.

-Scribe currently provides three hooks:
+Scribe currently provides four hooks:
 - `beforeResponseCall()`
 - `afterGenerating()`
+- `normalizeEndpointUrlUsing()`
 - `instantiateFormRequestUsing()`

 To define a hook, call these methods and pass in a callback where you do whatever.
 Typically, you'd do this in the `boot()` method of your `AppServiceProvider`.